haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Whispering to the spirits of nature, you create one of the following effects within range:
 • You create a tiny, harmless sensory effect that predicts what the weather will be at your location for the next 24 hours.
 The effect might manifest as a golden orb for clear skies, a cloud for rain, falling snowflakes for snow, and so on.
 This effect persists for 1 round.
 • You instantly make a flower blossom, a seed pod open, or a leaf bud bloom.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 138

 • You create an instantaneous, harmless sensory effect, such as falling leaves, a puff of wind, the sound of a small animal, or the faint odor of skunk.
 The effect must fit in a 5-­‐‑foot cube.
 • You instantly light or snuff out a candle, a torch, or a small campfire.